 Step 2.
 Create the Rewrite

-On the Admin sidebar, tap Marketing.
-Then under SEO & Search, choose URL Rewrites.
+On the Admin sidebar, go to Marketing > SEO & Search > URL Rewrites.

-In the search filter at the top of the Request Path column, enter the URL key of the page that is to be redirected.
-Then, tap Search.
+In the search filter at the top of the Request Path column, enter the URL key of the page that is to be redirected and click Search.

-If there are multiple redirect records for the page, find the one that matches the applicable store view.
-Then, open the redirect record in edit mode.
+If there are multiple redirect records for the page, find the one that matches the applicable store view and open it in edit mode.

-In the upper-right corner, tap Delete.
-When prompted, tap OK to confirm.
+In the upper-right corner, click Delete.
+When prompted, click OK to confirm.

-When you return to the URL Rewrites page, tap Add URL Rewrite.
+When you return to the URL Rewrites page, click Add URL Rewrite.